GREENHOUSE GAS EMISSIONS FROM AGRICULTURE

 Trend assessment/description

-This trend is mainly due to the reduction in the number of livestock for certain animal species, the decreased use of synthetic nitrogen fertilizers, and the reduction of agricultural land and production.
+This trend is mainly attributable to the reduction in livestock numbers for certain animal species, the decline in the use of synthetic nitrogen fertilisers, and the decrease in agricultural land and crop production.

 Comments

-In 2022, agriculture accounted for 7.4% of total greenhouse gas (GHG) emissions, expressed in CO₂ equivalents, making it the second largest source of GHG emissions after the energy sector (81.8%).
+In 2023, agriculture accounted for 8.4% of total greenhouse gas (GHG) emissions, expressed in CO₂ eq., and was therefore the second largest source of GHG emissions after the energy sector (80.3%).

-The significant reduction in N₂O and CO₂ emissions in 2022 compared to 1990 is mainly attributed to the decline in synthetic fertilizer use, based on data from ISTAT.
-These data refer to quantities sold nationally, which are assumed to be applied to agricultural soils.
-According to Assofertilizzanti-Federchimica, fertilizer sales in 2022 were below the annual average (for nitrogen, phosphorus, and potassium) following a two-year period (2020–2021) of increased purchases.
-The decline reflects a year in which high market prices led operators to postpone purchases in anticipation of a price drop, which actually occurred in 2023.
+The marked reduction in N₂O and CO₂ emissions observed in 2022 compared with 1990 is mainly due to the decrease in the synthetic fertiliser data provided by ISTAT.
+These data refer to quantities sold in the country, which are assumed to be applied to agricultural soils.
+According to Assofertilizzanti-Federchimica, fertiliser sales in 2022 were below the annual average (for nitrogen, phosphorus and potassium), as they followed a biennium (2020–2021) of higher sales and coincided with a year when high market prices led operators to delay purchases in anticipation of falling prices, which indeed occurred in 2023.

 Data